 You cannot prove an opinion but you can indicate how reasonable an opinion is through the use of facts.
 Based on the two facts of the study, it appears that America might be a good place to study English.

 Students struggle with facts and opinions.
 They often accept everything an author shares in a book as the truth when in reality the author is sharing a great deal of well-defended opinion.
-Understanding facts and opinions is critical in analyzing the strength of an individual’s argument.
+Understanding facts and opinions are critical in analyzing the strength of an individual’s argument.